Sponsored by dreamworldtravel.co.uk

 3. Extra copies of your passport

-When you’re traveling abroad, the single most important item is your passport.
+When you’re travelling abroad, the single most important item is your passport.
 Trust me, losing that is not something you’d enjoy.
 Similarly, taking it along everywhere is also not very smart.
 So keep the original copy safe somewhere in your luggage and bring along photocopies of your passport wherever you decide to visit.

 4. Register with your embassy